isomerpages/nlb-biblioasia/pages/test2.md

 ![Pontianak cathay keris](/images/Vol-13-issue-2/history-of-singapore-horror/04_sghorror.png)
 <div style="background-color: white;">Directed by B. Narayan Rao, the film starred Maria Menado as the <i>pontianak</i>, a female vampire from Malay mythology.
 Following the success of the film, Cathay-Keris followed up with three sequels: <i>Dandam Pontianak</i> (1957), <i>Sumpah Pontianak</i> (1958) and <i>Pontianak Gua Musang</i> (1964).<i> Singapore Art Museum 1995-03397</i>.</div>

 #### **Supporter of Local Sports**
-As the chairman of the Sports Centre Fund appeal committee, Loke helped to accelerate plans to build Singapore’s youth sports centre and donated 25,000 pounds to it.
+As the chairman of the Sports Centre Fund appeal committee, Loke helped to accelerate plans to build Singapore’s youth sports centre and donated $25,000 to it.
 The centre opened in the old Kallang airport in January 1956.[^6] Loke also hired Wong Peng Soon, Malaya’s top badminton player, as a coach at the centre, and funded his salary for three years. [^7]

 ![loke wan tho sports centre](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-sports-centre.jpg)
 <div style="background-color: white;"> Loke speaking at the opening of the centre in old Kallang airport, January 1956.
 The centre would provide training in swimming, boxing, basketball, athletics, etc.[^8]<i> Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>